How to Send Mass DMs on Twitter Safely in 2026

 Is it legal to send mass DMs on Twitter?

 Yes.
-Sending bulk DMs on Twitter is legal.
-It's a common business practice used by thousands of companies.
+Sending bulk DMs on Twitter is legal and a common business practice used by thousands of companies.
 Twitter's terms prohibit spam, not automation.
 The key is following their guidelines around authentic engagement and not sending deceptive or unsolicited commercial messages at abusive volumes.

 How many DMs can I safely send per day?

-For established, properly warmed-up accounts, 50-75 DMs per day is generally safe for long-term sustainability.
-New accounts should stay under 20/day during the warm-up period.
-Verified accounts with excellent reputation can sometimes reach 100/day.
+For established, properly warmed-up accounts, 50 to 75 DMs per day is generally safe for long-term sustainability.
+New accounts should stay under 20 per day during the warm-up period.
+Verified accounts with excellent reputation can sometimes reach 100 per day.

 What's the difference between mass DMs and spam?

-Spam is identical messages sent to people who didn't ask for them.
+Spam is identical messages sent to people who did not ask for them.
 Effective mass DMs are personalized messages targeting relevant prospects who match your ideal customer profile.
 The distinction comes down to personalization, relevance, volume management, and respect for rate limits.

 How long should I warm up my account before sending bulk DMs?

-A proper warm-up takes 2-4 weeks minimum.
+A proper warm-up takes 2 to 4 weeks minimum.
 This includes establishing consistent posting, engagement patterns, and a few manual DM conversations.
 Accounts that skip warm-up regularly face suspensions within days of starting automation.

 What response rate should I expect from Twitter mass DMs?